 Can improve focus; reduce agitation, anger, and anxiety; and pacify excess heat in the system.

 I believe that a vinyasa flow class with a smooth transition from one pose to another can help students to feel less worried and allow them to find stillness of the mind, freeing their mind of niggling worries and negative thoughts.
 The following is a sequence you can practice to relieve anxiety and bring stillness to the mind.

 About the Author:

-The 300 Hour Yoga Teacher Training at Yoga India Foundation is for yoga practitioners who have experience at teaching yoga and have completed a 200 Hour Teach Training at a RYS-200 previously.
+The 300 Hour Yoga Teacher Training at Yoga India Foundation is for yoga practitioners who have experience in teaching yoga and have completed a 200 Hour Teach Training at an RYS-200 previously.